Updated February 19, 2018

 Step 4: Create Board Order

-Moving boards have been such a pain lately and it takes forever!
-However, I’m a total sucker for a beautifully ordered profile.
+Hallelujah, Pinterest has finally listened and has added a feature to reorder pins AND boards!
+I’m a total sucker for a beautifully ordered profile.
 Don’t skip this step when it’s time to clean up Pinterest boards.
+You can choose from the options below or go with the order I list below the photo.

 I start with my blog/product boards on the top left and then list my most popular boards.
-After that, I toss in a seasonal board, if applicable and then order into categories based on blog topics.
 For example, for food bloggers I choose all recipe boards, then kitchen, DIY, decor and if they have any lifestyle boards, followed by seasonal and lastly group boards.
-If someone lands on my profile on desktop I don’t want them to see group boards first.
+If someone lands on my profile on a desktop I don’t want them to see group boards first.

 For board covers and a clean look make sure you choose an image that does not have text.
 It’s hard to position the photo to show how you want so if something doesn’t have text it makes it easier.
 I’ve gone the road of creating custom board covers.
 Only do it if you’re bored and spending the evening bingeing on the latest Netflix show.